trailbehind/DeepOSM/README.md

 * Download ways (i.e. road/trails) for that area from OSM
 * Generate training and evaluation data

 This is a work in progress.
 Experiment 1 went well, and now the goal is better data Experiment 2.
 Read below to run the code for either.
+[I am blogging my work journal too](http://trailbehind.github.io/Deep-OSM/).

 Contributions are welcome.
 Open an issue if you want to discuss something to do, or [email me](mailto:andrew@gaiagps.com).